 How to Propagate Aloe Vera

-Carefully remove the mother plant from its pot for an easier time in separating the offsets.
+Carefully remove the mother plant from its pot for an easier time separating the offsets.
 Shake off as much dirt as possible from the roots.
 Be careful not to injure the delicate offset roots, do it gently.
 Cut the pups from the parent plant using a sharp knife or scissors.
 Carefully untangle the offset roots from the mother plant.

 Repotting Your Aloe Vera Succulent